Travel Registration FAQs

 Browse the travel registration FAQs below, and contact us if your question hasn’t yet been answered.

-International SOS MyTrips collects travel itineraries and contact information for Harvard affiliates traveling internationally.
+International SOS MyTrips and the Assistance App collect travel itineraries and contact information for Harvard affiliates traveling internationally.
 This information enables us and International SOS to quickly contact you in the event of an emergency (i.e. natural disaster, civil unrest, etc.), so that we can account for affected Harvard travelers and provide assistance to the best of our ability through International SOS.

-All Harvard students, faculty, staff, and other academics use International SOS MyTrips.
+All Harvard students, faculty, staff, and other academics use International SOS MyTrips and the International SOS Assistance App.

 Students are required to register travel on trips funded or organized by Harvard.
 It's also required on trips involving Harvard credit.